matteocargnelutti/jean-pierre/README.md

 `user_password` | Password for the web interface (cyphered)

 * Theses parameters are defined using the config assistant, run : `python assistant.py` directly from the **config** subdirectory.

-# Database
-This app uses a SQLite 3 database, stored in `database.db` on the root directory.

 # Note
 * A note about camera focus adjustement (and how it could break the camera)